stacks-network/docs/_browser/browser-introduction.md

 {:.no_toc}

-The Blockstack Browser gives users the ability to explore and use the decentralized applications (Dapps).
-Dapps are a new way to interact with the internet.
-Dapps give users control of their data.
+The Blockstack Browser gives users the ability to explore and use the decentralized applications (DApps).
+DApps are a new way to interact with the internet.
+DApps give users control of their data.
 Data about them personally, name, birthdate, phone number and data about what they do such as visiting a website or buying an item.